SoftwareAG/c8y-docs/content/datahub/operating-datahub-bundle/viewing-audit-logs.md

 | Runtime (s) | The runtime of the execution in seconds
 | Data scanned (MB) | The amount of data the ad-hoc query has read from the data lake
 | Data billed (MB) | The amount of data being billed; each ad-hoc query is billed with at minimum 10 MB
-| Details | The link to the the internal Dremio job in an expendable box
+| Details | The link to the the internal Dremio job in an expandable box

 ### System log